 In 2022, MAFMC requested that New England ports with significant reliance on Mid-Atlantic managed species be included in the Mid-Atlantic SOE analysis of potential risks to fishery management from offshore wind development.
 Angela Silva (NEFSC) evaluated landings for all New England ports by both value and pounds, and included New England ports with over 50% of maximum value or pounds MAFMC managed species landed from wind areas between 2008-2021.
-Six ports were identified as "significantly reliant" using this criteria, and we included this information in the 2023 MAFMC SOE (p.43-44).
+Six ports were identified as "significantly reliant" using this criteria, and we included this information in the 2023 and 2024 MAFMC SOEs.